 What Do I Wear?
 Make Weather Clothing Tags

 Does your kid have her (ahem) own sense of style?
-Kindergarteners, aside from having their own idea of what they would like to wear, often times need help deciding how to dress for the weather.
+Kids, aside from having their own idea of what they would like to wear, often times need help deciding how to dress for the weather.
 This simple activity is not only a fun project to do with your child, but it's also a helpful way to organize that calamity of a closet, while helping her gain some independence in the bargain.

 It's all part of growing up!
 And who knows?
 You may even want to make a set of these for your own closet!